fredrikcarno/flyerpic/readme.md

 Install lychee-redirect using the public documentation from [GitHub](https://github.com/electerious/lychee-redirect).

-### 6. Install miniLychee
+### 6. Install Frontend

-Install miniLychee next to the Lychee-folder using the `readme.md` in the folder of miniLychee.
+Install the Frontend next to the Lychee-folder using the `readme.md` in the folder of the Frontend.

 ### 7. Install libqrencode